Simone99/EzWh/GUIPrototype.md

 ### Accounts management

-![Acccount management](./GUI/Mobile/Profile%20Management.png "Acccount management") Only accessable from Manager account, other employee levels can only change their standard password.
+![Acccount management](./GUI/Mobile/Profile%20Management.png "Acccount management") Accessable from Manager account, other employee levels can only change their default password.

 ### Home 1